robcost/od4e-ecs-cdk/README.md

 # od4e-ecs-cdk
 CDK project to deploy an OpenDistro for Elastic Search cluster in ECS Fargate.

-## Issues
+## TODO

-* Kibana can't access OD4E node
+* Redirect config folders for OD4E and Kibana to EFS shares.
-* OD4E node AccessDeniedException accessing EFS mountpoint
+* Set admin password for kibana